apache/spark/docs/running-on-yarn.md

 ---
 layout: global
-title: Launching Spark on YARN
+title: Running Spark on YARN
 ---

 Support for running on [YARN (Hadoop